discordjs/guide/guide/popular-topics/miscellaneous-examples.md

 ## Mention prefix

 When a user adds your bot to their server, they may not immediately know what the prefix is.
-This is why it's a good idea to allow your bot to be trigged by either a set prefix, or by pinging them.
+This is why it's a good idea to allow your bot to be triggered by either a set prefix, or by pinging them.
 In addition, it's also a good idea to have a commmand that displays the available prefixes.

 ```js
 const Discord = require('discord.js');